 Station message

-The lifts are out of order between Platform 2 and The Exit at Bangor Gwynedd station.
+All toilets are out of order at Bangor Gwynedd station.

 Station facilities